SCECcode/bbp/doc/File-Format-Guide.md

 SEED = 2379646
 ```

 In the SRC file, lines starting with '#' are considered comments and are ignored by the Platform.
-The first few parameters are used to specify the event magnitude and describe the rupture.
-FAULT_LENGTH is used to specify the extent of the fault plane in the along strike direction, while FAULT_WIDTH specifies the dimension of the fault plane in the down dip direction.
-DEPTH_TO_TOP specifies how deep the fault plane is located (zero means a surface rupture).
-LAT_TOP_CENTER and LON_TOP_CENTER specify the location of the top center point of the fault plane.
-HYPO_ALONG_STK and HYPO_DOWN_DIP specify the hypocenter location within the fault plane, with the (0, 0) coordinate being the TOP_CENTER of the fault plane.
+* The first few parameters are used to specify the event magnitude and describe the rupture.
+* Magnitude (Mw) is the moment magnitude of the earthquake.
+* FAULT_LENGTH (km) is used to specify the extent of the fault plane in the along strike direction.
+* FAULT_WIDTH (km) specifies the dimension of the fault plane in the down dip direction.
+* DEPTH_TO_TOP (km, positive) specifies how deep the fault plane is located (zero means a surface rupture).
+* LAT_TOP_CENTER (decimal degrees) and LON_TOP_CENTER (decimal degrees) specify the location of the top center point of the fault plane.
+* HYPO_ALONG_STK (km positive or negative) and HYPO_DOWN_DIP (km positive) specify the hypocenter location within the fault plane, with the (0, 0) coordinate being the TOP_CENTER of the fault plane.
 Therefore, HYPO_ALONG_STK goes from -(FAULT_LENGTH / 2) to (FAULT_LENGTH / 2), with zero being the mid-point of the fault plane.
 HYPO_DOWN_DIP starts at zero (top of the plane) and goes down to FAULT_WIDTH.
 All distances should be provided in kilometers (km).
-STRIKE, RAKE, and DIP are used to describe the fault mechanism and should be provided in degrees.

 ##### Strike and Rake

+STRIKE, RAKE, and DIP are used to describe the fault mechanism and should be provided in decimal degrees.

 As per Rob Graves, strike and rake are defined using Aki & Richards format: